-Rather than being bound by one-size-fits-all policies regarding the composition of the board of directors. the Nominating and Governance Committee instead seeks to make individual, facts-specific determinations.
+Rather than being bound by one-size-fits-all policies regarding the composition of the board of directors, the Nominating and Governance Committee instead seeks to make individual, facts-specific determinations.
 We believe that the company requires specialized experience and expertise in its leaders due to the uniqueness of its business and industry.
 The Nominating and Governance Committee annually assesses the appropriateness of the size of the board of directors, the skill set mix of each director, and the performance of each director when reviewing the annual board self-assessments, where each director has the opportunity to provide comprehensive feedback on himself/herself, his/her peers and the board as a whole.
-Six of the current members of the board of directors have joined in the last five years, reflecting our evolving business and leadership needs.
+Five of the current members of the board of directors have joined in the last six years, reflecting our evolving business and leadership needs.
 The Nominating and Governance Committee does not currently mandate an age or length of service at which a director must resign, and instead focuses on whether each director continues to provide value to the company and its stockholders.
-The Nominating and Governance Committee has committed itself to carefully considering diversity when evaluating director candidates, giving strong consideration to candidates that would contribute to the board's gender, ethnic and other diversity.
-While the committee does not have a formal policy or quota system, six of the last eight persons appointed or nominated for election to the board for the first time have been female and/or people of color, thus underscoring the company's commitment to inclusiveness and its desire to have all points of view represented in the boardroom.
-Currently, we have three female directors on our board, one of whom self-identifies as Asian and one of whom self-identifies as Black/ African American, and two male directors who self-identify as Black/African American.
-As part of diversity commitments announced in July 2020, we set a goal of having at least 30% of our directors be diverse by 2025, which was attained in 2021, four years ahead of the target.
+The Nominating and Governance Committee has committed itself to carefully considering the breadth of skills, knowledge and representation when evaluating director candidates.
+While the committee does not have a formal policy or quota system, six of the last eight persons appointed or nominated for election to the board for the first time have been female and/or people of color, thus underscoring the company's commitment to have all points of view represented in the boardroom.
+Currently, we have two female directors on our board, one of whom self-identifies as Asian and one of whom self-identifies as Black/African American, and two male directors who self-identify as Black/African American.